 Bruno Lawrence gives a beguiling central performance as someone who is suddenly able to live out his fantasies, to enjoy the empty city without guilt or interference.

-Shot against stunning Auckland backdrops by Geoff Murphy, the acclaimed Kiwi director of the Maori historical drama Utu (1983), the early section develops a strong sense of mystery, but after Lawrence discovers two other survivors – Joanne (Alison Routledge) and Api (Pete Smith) – the script follows an all too predictable path.
+Shot against stunning Auckland backdrops by Geoff Murphy, the acclaimed Kiwi director of the Maori historical drama Utu (1983), the early section develops a strong sense of mystery, but after Lawrence discovers two other survivors – Joanne (Alison Routledge) and Api (Pete Smith) – the script follows an all too predictable path, albeit leading to a very *unpredictable* ending.